Franthiesco Ballerini: Career

 In Brazil, as a writer, he was a pioneer in dedicating exclusive publications about Indian cinema and soft power as a persuasive tool in arts and entertainment.
-He published 5 books since 2009, all about arts, cinema and arts journalism.
+He published 6 books since 2009, all about arts, cinema and arts journalism.
 His fourth book, Poder Suave – Soft Power was a finalist for the 60th Prêmio Jabuti in the creative economy category.
 In 2016, his article ‘Is Cinema a cultural bridge between Brazil and India?’ was published in the foreign language book Sur South – Poetics and Politics of Thinking Latin America / India, which is part of the Iberoamerican Library in Berlin, considered the greatest European library of Latin-American publications.

 In cinema, he has worked as a producer, director and screenwriter, in fiction and documentaries, short and medium length films.
 He produced Legacy, part of the 2nd edition of ‘Films of City Frames’, invited by the Italian company Armani, exhibited during London Film Festival in 2015.
 In that same year, he wrote and directed the short Name, about journalistic vanity.
 The short was part of the official selection of Brazilian and international film festivals.

-As film critic, he has contributed to the most important Brazilian media groups and he was also jury in competitive film festivals around Brazil.
+As film critic, he has contributed to the most important Brazilian media groups, and today he covers movie and tv shows releases for Metrópolis, a Brazilian cultural program shown by TV Cultura.
+He was also jury in competitive film festivals around Brazil.